-For the purpose of testing impairment of goodwill and other intangible assets, the recoverable amounts for cash generating units have been determined on the basis of value-in-use calculations using cash flow forecasts approved by the Board of Directors for the year 2023-24 and estimated thereafter for an additional four year period in conjunction with the five year strategic plan being finalised by the Group's management.
+For the purpose of testing impairment of goodwill and other intangible assets, the recoverable amounts for cash generating units have been determined on the basis of value-in-use calculations using cash flow forecasts approved by the Board of Directors for the year 2024-25 and estimated thereafter for an additional four year period in conjunction with the five year strategic plan being finalised by the Group's management.
 Cash flows beyond the five-year period have been extrapolated using the terminal growth rates stated below.
 The key assumptions used in the value-in-use calculations include a risk adjusted discount rate (Weighted Average Cost of Capital, i.e. WACC), Earnings Before Interest, Tax, Depreciation and Amortisation (EBITDA) margins consistent with historical trends adjusted for expected efficiency, and fee improvements (considering student enrolment and regulatory approvals on fees).
-The growth rate does not exceed the long-term average growth rate for the markets in which the cash generating units operate.
+The growth rate does not exceed the long-term average growth rate for the market in which the cash generating units operate.
 Any reasonably possible changes to the assumptions will not lead to an impairment.
 The key assumptions used in the value-in-use calculations are as follows:

-2023 2022
+2024 2024

-Discount rate (WACC) Growth rate Discount rate (WACC) Growth rate
+Discount rate Growth Discount rate Growth

+(WACC) rate (WACC) rate

 Taaleem acquisition 12% 2% 12% 2%

-JAS acquisition 12% 2% -
+JAS acquisition 12% 2% 12% 2%

-As at the reporting date, the recoverable amount of the group of CGUs tested for impairment of Taaleem acquisition was assessed to be AED 1,182.5 million (2022: AED 945.1 million) and JAS acquisition was assessed to be AED 246.6 million.
+As at the reporting date, the recoverable amount of the group of CGUs tested for impairment of Taaleem acquisition was assessed to be AED 1,166.5 million (31 August 2023: AED 1,182.5 million) and JAS acquisition was assessed to be AED 357.3 million (31 August 2023: AED 246.6 million).
 There were no impairment identified on the carrying amount of goodwill as at reporting date.